 b. identify and protect spiritually, historically, or culturally important sites;

-c. address the use of non-timber forest products of value to Indigenous Peoples in areas where Program Participants have management responsibilities on public lands; g. respond to Indigenous Peoples’ inquiries and concerns received.
+c. address the use of non-timber forest products of value;

+d. communicate through processes that respect their representative institutions, using appropriate protocols;

+e. provide opportunities to review forest management practices; and

+f. respond to inquiries and concerns received.

 Performance Measure 8.3.
-Program Participants are encouraged to communicate with and shall respond to local Indigenous Peoples with respect to sustainable forest management practices on their private lands.
+Certified Organizations are encouraged to communicate with and shall respond to Indigenous Peoples whose rights may be affected by forest management practices on their private lands.

 Indicators:

-1. Program Participants are aware of traditional forest-related knowledge, such as known cultural heritage sites, the use of wood in traditional buildings and crafts, and flora that may be used in cultural practices for food, ceremonies or medicine.
+1. Certified Organizations are aware of traditional forest-related knowledge, such as known cultural heritage sites, the use of wood in traditional buildings and crafts, and flora that may be used in cultural practices for food, ceremonies or medicine.

 2. Respond to Indigenous Peoples’ inquiries and concerns received.

 Objective 9.
+Climate Smart Forestry Practices.
+To ensure forest management activities address climate change adaptation and mitigation measures.

+Performance Measure 1: Certified Organizations shall develop a program to identify and address the climate change risk to its forests and forest operations and develop appropriate adaptation objectives and strategies based on analysis of available regional climate models, research, and scenario analysis.

+Indicators:

+1. Based on available data, Certified Organizations shall identify climate change risks and prioritize them based on the likelihood, nature, scale and longevity of their expected impact to their forest lands or forest tenures.

+2. Certified Organizations shall develop an adaptation plan to address priority climate change risks, which considers approaches for potential adaptive management.

+3. Certified Organizations shall document how its adaptation plan objectives and strategies fit within broader regional climate adaptation strategies and plans, where such exist.

+Performance Measure 2: Certified Organizations shall have a program to identify and address opportunities for climate change mitigation associated with its forest operations.

+Indicators:

+1. Certified Organization shall identify and address opportunities to enhance carbon sequestration on the forests they own or manage considering factors such as:

+a. improved growth rates toward the enhancement of forest carbon pools (e.g., through improved seed selection, plantation survival, stocking standards, choice of species, thinning, competition reduction, fertilization), reforestation and/or afforestation,

+b. forest health activities to limit the impacts from wildfire, disease or forest pests,

+c. lengthening or shortening rotation length, as appropriate.

+2. Based on available data, Certified Organization shall identify and develop a program to address greenhouse gas emissions.

+Objective 10.
 Legal and Regulatory Compliance.
-To comply with applicablefederal, provincial, state, and local laws and regulations
+To comply with all applicable laws and regulations including, international, federal, provincial, state and local.

-Performance Measure 9.1.
-Program Participants shall comply with applicable federal, provincial, state and local forestry and related social and environmental laws and regulations.
+Performance Measure 10.1.
+Certified Organizations shall comply with applicable federal, provincial, state and local forestry and related social and environmental laws and regulations.

 Indicators: